neofob/ebooks.neofob/Future_Of_Freedom/README.md

 ## The Future of Freedom

-_This is the Vietnamse fan translation of the book "The Future of Freedom:
+_This is the Vietnamese fan translation of the book "The Future of Freedom:
 Illiberal Democracy at Home and Abroad", by Fareed Zakaria._

 *   **File list:**